Light-and-Health-Research-Center/docs/README.md

 A place to author, store, and present light and health documentation.

-This open-source repository contains the documentation website code and Markdown source files for docs.light-health.org.
+This open-source repository contains the source code and documentation Markdown files for [docs.light-health.org](https://docs.light-health.org).

 ## Getting started